Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Introduction

 \section{Introduction}

-Although the instruction-execution paradigm of current mainstream AI Agents (referred to as Agents for short) efficiently accomplishes short-term tasks, it constrains human-Agent interaction to a one-way instrumental relationship \cite{davis1989perceived, wang2025task, zhang2025appagent}.
-This user-centric "command response" dynamic inherently establishes a functional hierarchy.
-While prior HCI research has extensively explored how to improve agents' task performance and user trust \cite{bickmore2001relational, li2025metaagents}, the exploration of cultivating \textit{equality} in human-agent interactions remains limited.
+Although the instruction-execution paradigm of current mainstream AI Agents (referred to as Agents for short) efficiently accomplishes short-term tasks, it foregrounds task requests and responses in human-Agent interaction \cite{davis1989perceived, wang2025task, zhang2025appagent}.
+This user-centric "command-response" dynamic can shape functional or asymmetrical interpretations.
+While prior HCI research has extensively explored how to improve agents' task performance and user trust \cite{bickmore2001relational, li2025metaagents}, less is known about how agent-side life context shapes users' perceived equality in human-agent interaction.

-Establishing equality in human-agent interactions is essential for building long-term relationships.
-Sustained human-agent bonds require a shift from mere "instrumental utilization" to deeper "emotional connection" \cite{stronks2002designing, bickmore2005acceptance}.
-Sociological and psychological theories highlight that an active prerequisite for forming enduring ties, such as friendship, is \textit{equal positioning} \cite{fehr1996friendship, cocking1998friendship}.
-Thus, dismantling the traditional master-servant dynamic allows for more balanced AI companionship.
-While users regularly form attachments to and engage in high levels of self-disclosure with current conversational agents \cite{brandtzaeg2022my}, these relationships remain asymmetrical.
-They operate purely as one-sided emotional utilities rather than genuinely reciprocal partnerships \cite{lott2025friends}.
+Subjective experience, affective impressions, and possible relational connection are important but easily overlooked aspects of human-agent interaction.
+Sociological and psychological theories highlight equal positioning as one way people interpret enduring ties, such as friendship \cite{fehr1996friendship, cocking1998friendship}.
+In this work, however, we treat perceived equality descriptively as a user interpretation to be measured, bounded, and interpreted with ethical caution.
+Prior work also shows that users can form attachments to and engage in high levels of self-disclosure with conversational agents \cite{brandtzaeg2022my}, making this framing ethically sensitive.

 Recent advancements in Large Language Models (LLMs) and agent sandboxes offer a promising new perspective.
 Generative social agents operating in continuous, persistent virtual worlds have demonstrated the capacity for memory, reflection, planning, and forming coherent social behaviors \cite{park2023generative}.
 These sandboxed environments provide agents with contexts outside of direct user commands.
-The inherent nature of these works—constructing continuous virtual societies that parallel human social environments—inspired us to investigate whether such an equivalence in social representation can stimulate users' feelings of equality during interactions.
+The nature of these works, namely constructing continuous virtual societies that parallel human social environments, inspired us to study how observable agent-side contexts may influence users' perceived equality judgments during interactions.